HSU-EMT/DataDiode_based_on_RevolutionPI/README.md

 <!-- Hardware -->
 #### Hardware

 1. First, the RevPi modules are connected together via [PiBridge](https://revolutionpi.com/pibridge/).
 The figure below is the PiBridge connector and its pin assignment.
 A total of 3 PiBridge connectors are required.
-In which 2 connectors are uncapped so that they can be soldered to the wire.
+In which 2 connectors are uncapped so that they can be soldered to wires.
 <div align="center">
   <a href="https://github.com/HSU-EMT/DataDiode_based_on_RevolutionPI/blob/main/others/images/pin.jpg">
     <img src="https://github.com/HSU-EMT/DataDiode_based_on_RevolutionPI/blob/main/others/images/pin.jpg" alt="pibridge" width="700" height="350">